Cecilia8989/pands-project/README.md

 fig, axs = plt.subplots(2, 2, figsize=(12, 6))
 # initialize a counter for the subplot index
 ```
 Here the subplot is created.
 A loop interact with the first 4 columns of the dataframe [:4], using the *zip()* funtion to pair each column with its corresponding subplot.
 For each column and subplot, a histogram with a KDE curve is created using the *sns.histplot()* function.
-The *Species* column is used for the hue, which means that the histogram is plotted separately for each species.
+The *Species* column is used for the *hue*, which means that the histogram is plotted separately for each species.
-The title  of each plot and y label have been also added through [*ax.set* [24]].(https://www.geeksforgeeks.org/matplotlib-axes-axes-set_xlabel-in-python/)
+The title  of each plot and y label have been also added through [*ax.set* [27]].(https://www.geeksforgeeks.org/matplotlib-axes-axes-set_xlabel-in-python/)

 ```python
 i = 0